andygolubev/youtube-limiter-extension/README.md

 # youtube-limiter-extension

-Chrome extension to limit youtube activity
+Chrome extension to limit YouTube activity.

+**100% Videcode, no guarantees**